-adequately meet day-to-day operational requirements, a potential crisis, or 'funding stress' scenario.
+To meet both expected and unexpected patterns in operating cash flows the Banking Group maintains a stock of core liquid assets to adequately meet day-to-day operational requirements, a potential crisis, or 'funding stress' scenario.

-other registered banks of \$627.2 million (31 March 2022 \$626.7 million).
+Total liquidity includes committed but undrawn funding lines.
+As at 31 March 2023, the Banking Group had total committed funding lines with other registered banks of \$627.2 million (31 March 2022 \$626.7 million).
 Of these facilities, \$377.1 million were drawn down at 31 March 2023 (31 March 2022 \$471.7 million).

-which can be used as collateral for borrowing from the RBNZ under its liquidity management arrangements.
+The Banking Group also has an in-house residential mortgage backed security ("RMBS") facility (the SBS Oreti Trust No. 2) that issues securities which can be used as collateral for borrowing from the RBNZ under its liquidity management arrangements.
 Whilst not intended to be used for standard daily liquidity requirements, this facility is available as contingent funding and accordingly core liquid assets includes this RMBS.
 The eligible RMBS collateral is discounted for the 'haircut' that applies to those securities under the RBNZ's Domestic Operations for the purposes of those operations.